 “But you don’t buy it?”
 I asked him after a moment of silence.

-“I don’t.
-I knew JellyBeans too, if only briefly and I have a brother who’s in the life in Texas.
-I know clowns and I know most of you wouldn’t do that.
+“I don’t, I a brother who’s in the life in Texas.
+I know clowns and I know most of you wouldn’t do that shit.
 Sure, I know about John Wayne Gacy and all the creepy killer clowns being arrested all over the place but real clown like you and JellyBeans and my brother Maximillian, you’re not like that.
 It’s not a clown thing to do.
-Call it hunch.”
+Call it a hunch.”

-“I’ve known JellyBeans for all my life and he wouldn’t do anything like that.
+“I’ve known JellyBeans for all my adult life,” I said, “and I know he’d never steal anything or countenance anyone in his crew thieving from the marks.
 It was his goal in life to make the kids laugh and the bad guys cry.
 He’s the one who taught me how to catch the crooks and protect the circus.
 I knew JollyBelle too and she’s the same way.
 Honest as the day is long.
 If they had that stuff, with them, they were brining it to the cops.”

 “That or it’s a setup.”
 Said Deputy Cargill.

 For a long time Cargill and I stood in silence and watched the crime scene techs imported from from Montgomery measure this, weigh that, dust something else for fingerprints.
 Finally they started zipping the bodies into bodybags for transportation to the morgue.

 I finally broke the silence.
 “So what are you going to do?”